How to sell your art online

 Remember to keep tabs on the constantly changing appetite of the industry, and while art isn’t generally a “discounted” product, you can still test promotions to entice buyers or clear out older inventory.

-How to ship physical art
+05. Choose how to ship physical art

 The most important thing to keep in mind when shipping artwork is that you need to protect your piece from getting damaged.
 This means using sturdy packaging materials like bubble wrap, cellophane, packing peanuts, or foam board.
 You should also consider investing in shipping insurance to protect yourself in case the artwork is damaged in transit.